rauc/rauc/docs/integration.rst

   bootchooser.active=system0

-RAUC uses this information for detecting the active boot slot (based on the slot's `bootname` property).
+RAUC uses this information for detecting the active booted slot (based on the slot's `bootname` property).

 If the kernel commandline of your booted system contains this line, you have